bara86/ioq3/README.md

-  DEBUG_CFLAGS       - C compiler flags to use for building debug version COPYDIR            - the target installation directory TEMPDIR            - specify user defined directory for temp files
+  DEBUG_CFLAGS       - C compiler flags to use for building debug version COPYDIR            - the target installation directory TEMPDIR            - specify user defined directory for temp files PK3DIR             - the directory where pk3 files are located
 ```

 The defaults for these variables differ depending on the target platform.